-The Rebecca Curtis-trained Haiti Couleurs seeks a unique treble: no horse has won the Welsh and Irish Nationals plus the Aintree race.
-Ireland’s strong challenge is bolstered by Banbridge, Gerri Colombe, Firefox, Monty’s Star and Oscars Brother.
+Rebecca Curtis brings Haiti Couleurs, who is bidding for a unique treble: no horse has yet completed wins in the Welsh National, the Irish National and the Aintree Grand National.
+Ireland’s challenge is further strengthened by Banbridge, Gerri Colombe, Firefox, Monty’s Star and Oscars Brother.

-Oliver Greenall and Josh Guerriero each have two major chances: last year’s fourth Iroko and stablemate Jagwar.
-Both, like I Am Maximus, are owned by JP McManus, who also has Cheltenham winner Johnnywho in his UK team.
+Oliver Greenall and Josh Guerriero each have a pair of major contenders in the line-up.
+Both handlers run Iroko, who finished fourth last year, and stablemate Jagwar — and both runners, like I Am Maximus, are owned by JP McManus, who also sends over Cheltenham winner Johnnywho.

 There were no withdrawals at the 72-hour declaration stage.
-Jimmy Mangan’s Spillane’s Tower is also declared for Thursday’s Racing Welfare Bowl Chase; if it runs there, Pied Piper (first reserve) would become number 34 and run as a sixth entry for Gordon Elliott.
-Reserves can make the final field until 1pm on Friday.
+Jimmy Mangan’s Spillane’s Tower is also entered for Thursday’s Racing Welfare Bowl Chase; should it take part there, first reserve Pied Piper would move into the Grand National field as number 34 and become a sixth entry for Gordon Elliott.
+Reserves remain eligible to join the final field until 1pm on Friday.

 1. I Am Maximus